-Coffs Harbour's network of indoor and outdoor sporting facilities as well as natural stages for surf, triathlons and boating events allow spectators and competitors to be part of many regional, state, national and international competitions.
+Coffs Harbour's network of indoor and outdoor sporting facilities as well as natural stages for surf, mountain biking, triathlons and boating events allow spectators and competitors to be part of many regional, state, national and international competitions.

 The International Stadium in South Coffs Harbour hosts around 120-140 event days a year, attracting 15,000-20,000 participants and similar spectator numbers.
-The stadium hosts elite-level matches for the A-League, NRL, NFL, Women's Ashes Series and FIA World Rally.
-Significant upgrades will provide additional seating and technology improvements for spectators; upgraded accessibility, amenities, catering outlets and parking; and better pedestrian integration.
+The stadium hosts elite-level matches for the A-League, NRL, NFL, AFL, BBL, National and international Cricket Women's Ashes Series and FIA World Rally.

 The stadium is the largest facility of its kind on the North Coast and services a wide area.
-There are associated opportunities for allied sports science industries to establish in the stadium area and capacity to support sports tourism.
+There are associated opportunities for allied sports science industries in conjunction with Southern Cross University to establish in the stadium area and capacity to support sports tourism.
 The Office of Sport has developed the draft North Coast Sport and Recreation Plan which recognises Coffs Harbour as a Regional Sporting Hub.
 South Coffs Harbour already supports many of the facilities identified by the Plan as essential to hub development, and existing synergies can be leveraged.